in0finite/MirrorNetworkDiscovery/README.md

 - Measure ping - requires that all socket operations are done in a separate thread, or using async methods

+- Prevent detection of multiple localhost servers (by assigning GUID to each packet) ?

 - Add "Refresh" button in GUI next to each server

-- Prevent detection of multiple localhost servers (by assigning GUID to each packet) ?

-- Centered label ; join "Players" and "MaxNumPlayers" columns
+- Join "Players" and "MaxNumPlayers" columns ?